12 Bear Safety Tips • How To Hike In Bear Country

 Use Caution Around Bear Food

-The most crucial food source for bears in the Canadian Rockies is buffaloberry.
+Buffaloberry is the most crucial food source for bears in the Canadian Rockies.
 This bush thrives in low-lying sunny areas along trails and is the most likely reason for interaction.
-When the bushes come into season from July to September, it’s a feeding frenzy for the bears.
-You can recognize the bush from its oblong leaves and dark red berry with tiny white dots.
+The bears are in a feeding frenzy when the bushes come into season from July to September.
+You can recognize the bush from its oblong leaves and dark red berries with tiny white dots.

 If you’re hiking and come along the bushes, it’s best to practice caution or consider an alternative hike if it’s a seldom-used trail.
 Another source is to avoid any animal carcasses.
 If you smell something dead or see birds circling overhead, it’s good to avoid the area.
 Encroaching a bear’s prized food source is not advised.